ledg555/ledg555/README.md

 * TypeScript
 * OOP and functional programming

-### 🔴 I'll soon incorporate these into my learning trajectory!
+### 🔴 I'll soon incorporate also these into my learning trajectory!
 * React
 * Tailwind CSS
 * Zustand